 - Big Bad: Mujoe.

-- Big Ol' Eyebrows: Bomberman has a very intense-looking pair throughout the entire game.
+- Big Ol' Eyebrows: Bomberman has a very intense-looking pair throughout the entire game. note

 - "Blind Idiot" Translation: Some of the phrasing in the game is noticeably awkward.
 Just read the page quote; it's from the intro.